 After Weihenmayer became the first and only blind man to reach the top of Mount Everest, he decided his next adventure would be to traverse the treacherous Grand Canyon by kayak.
 He and Levy, a Washington State University instructor, chronicle the turbulent whitewater journey, and the insights gained by Weihenmayer and other trailblazers he has met.

 Unusual Punishment: Inside the Walla Walla Prison, 1970–1985

 Murray was an employee of the Washington State Department of Social and Health Services … » More …

 Claus-M. Naske ’70 PhD and Herman E. Slotnick University of Oklahoma Press, 2011

 In 1867 the Russia of Czar Alexander II was broke.
 As part of the solution, the country sold its North American lands to the United States for $7 million in a deal brokered by Secretary of State William Seward.
 The transaction angered many Russians, who felt they shouldn’t give up the colony.
-At the same time, it went unnoticed … » More …
+At the same time, it … » More …

 He draws.
 He paints.
 He writes songs and—oh lord—he sings them!
 Hear him for yourself as you tour the world of Ray Troll '81 via an audio slide show produced especially for Washington State Magazine Online